reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ##### Reason

-In summary, Reason unifies almost all of the syntax into simple "function application" style meaning that type parameters follow the same space-separated list pattern seen everywhere else in the syntax.
-As with everything else, parentheses may be used to enforce precedence.
+In summary, Reason unifies almost all of the syntax into simple "function application" style meaning that type parameters follow the same comma-separated pattern seen everywhere else in the syntax.
 This results in fewer syntactic patterns to learn.

 For example, you can imagine `list` being a "function" for types that accepts a type and returns a new type.